 Garnish with an orange twist and serve immediately.
 Cheers!

-How Should the Cocktail Taste?
+How Should the Godfather Cocktail Taste?

 Given its ingredients, it should come as no surprise that this is a strong drink best suited for slow sipping.
 The smoky flavor of Scotch whisky blends beautifully with the sweet and slightly bitter almond taste of amaretto.
 This is definitely a cocktail for scotch lovers, so be sure to use a quality mid-range blended or single malt scotch for the best flavor.
 Here’s a Scotch whisky with surprising back for the buck.

-Variations on the Classic Cocktail
+Variations on the Classic Godfather Drink Recipe

 The Godfather cocktail has several variations.
 A Godmother cocktail uses vodka instead of the scotch.
 Add cream to a Godfather and you have a Godson.
 Likewise, add cream to a Godmother cocktail and you get a Goddaughter.